When Light Breaks In

 Here are three powerful reflection questions to help you process today's message and move from inspiration to transformation:

-1. Where in my life or leadership have I been navigating without truly following the Light of Christ, and what would it look like to surrender that area to Him today?
+- Where in my life or leadership have I been navigating without truly following the Light of Christ, and what would it look like to surrender that area to Him today?

-2. How has fear, pressure, or performance shaped the way I lead, love, or create, and what would change if I operated from the security of being led by the Light?
+(Be honest.
+This could be a habit, a relationship, a decision, or even your identity as a leader.) - How has fear, pressure, or performance shaped the way I lead, love, or create, and what would change if I operated from the security of being led by the Light?

-3. What is one practical step I can take this week to reflect Christ's light in my workplace, family, or community, especially in a place where darkness or confusion feels present?
+(Let this question unearth where your worth is coming from, and what needs to shift.) - What's one practical step I can take this week to reflect Christ's light in my workplace, family, or community, especially in a place where darkness or confusion feels present?

 (Don't aim for perfection.
 Just ask for obedience and clarity, then act.)